- FRITZ!Box 7590

 - FRITZ!Box 4040

 - FRITZ!Box 3490

 What is band steering and how does it work?

-Band steering balances the load in your wireless network, which ensures fast and stable connections for all of the wireless devices in the home network.
+Band steering balances the load in the Wi-Fi network, which ensures fast and stable connections for all of the wireless devices in the home network.

 Automatic steering to the optimal frequency band

 Current wireless routers or wireless repeaters, such as the FRITZ!Box 7590 or FRITZ!Repeater 2400, make the 2.4 GHz and 5 GHz frequency band available at the same time.
 Wireless devices that support connections to both frequency bands decide themselves which frequency to use for a connection.
 Wireless devices do not always make the best choice, though.
 With band steering, routers and repeaters can determine which frequency band is more suitable for individual wireless devices and automatically steer them to the more suitable one.

 Characteristics of the frequency bands

 The 2.4 GHz frequency band has a greater range because low frequencies can penetrate obstacles such as walls, metallic objects, or objects containing water more easily.
 The 5 GHz frequency band, on the other hand, offers more speed near a wireless router since a wider frequency spectrum can be used there, allowing more data to be transmitted in the same amount of time.

 Steering of the wireless devices